 This project analyses administrative tax data in Uganda to provide knowledge for better policy-making with respect to mobilizing public revenue for inclusive economic development.

-The project aims to conduct new, policy-relevant research based on the empirical analysis of administrative tax data in partnership with the Uganda Revenue Authority.
-The research outputs of the programme are intended to assist policymakers as they develop and implement policy tools to improve development prospects in their country.
-An important additional goal of the programme is to build institutional and individual capacity to use administrative data for ongoing economic research and policy calibration.
+The project conducts new, policy-relevant research based on the empirical analysis of administrative tax data in partnership with the Uganda Revenue Authority (URA).
+The research outputs of the programme are intended to assist policy makers as they develop and implement policy tools to improve development prospects in their country.
+An important additional goal of the programme is to develop institutional and individual capacity to use administrative data for ongoing economic research and policy calibration.

-UNU-WIDER collaborates with the research division of the Uganda Revenue Authority (URA), where administrative data, obtained directly from URA’s e-filing systems, can be accessed for research purposes.
-This work was initiated first in 2018, with financial support from The Ministry for Foreign Affairs of Finland in 2018-19.
+UNU-WIDER collaborates with the research division of the URA, where administrative data, obtained directly from URA’s e-filing systems, can be accessed for research purposes.
+This work was initiated first in 2018, with financial support from the Ministry for Foreign Affairs of Finland in 2018–19.

 - Do tax administrative reforms improve tax compliance and revenue collected from small businesses?